biojava/biojava.github.io/_wikis/BioJava:CookBook:DP:PairWise2.md

 Alignments with different scores/expenses for gap opening and gap extension (affine gap penalties) consume significantly more time and memory as with equal scores (costs).
-The reason is this is that instead of one matrix three matrices are needed to remember the best path through the edit graph.
+The reason for this is that instead of one matrix three matrices are needed to remember the best path through the edit graph.
 One matrix for matches and replaces, one for gaps of lenght one and another one matrix for extended gaps.
 All these